Bruno-Petersen/revops-guide/docs/communication/2022-02-11-communication.md

 ## Common modes of communication

-Improving "communication skills" is a vague recommendation that is hard to take action on.
+Improving "communication skills" is a vague recommendation that is hard to act on.
 I would therefore recommend working on different aspects of communication separately.
 That is what helped me most.

 Categories of communication that I have found to be useful to distinguish are: